p4lang/p4c/backends/ebpf/psa/README.md

 ## Packet paths

+### NTK (Normal Packet To Kernel)

+**WARNING!** The NTK packet path is a custom packet path used for the PSA-eBPF only!
+It is not a standardized PSA packet path.

+The NTK packet path allows integrating P4/PSA programs for eBPF with

 ### NFP (Normal Packet From Port)

 Packet arriving on an interface is intercepted in the XDP hook by the `xdp-helper` program.
 It performs pre-processing and